Rogerio3001/wongames/README.md

-This is a game e-commerce created using React Avançado Course
+This is a game e-commerce
 ## What is inside?

 This project uses lot of stuff as: